Ten Nigerian cabinet ministers resign to run in next year's election | Politics

 Ten Nigerian cabinet ministers resign to run in next year's election

-Ten Nigerian cabinet ministers, including the junior petroleum minister, have resigned to run in next year's election, the information minister Lai Mohammed said on Friday.
-On Thursday, the government asked all ministers, ambassadors, agency heads and other political appointees to resign on or by May 16 if they decide to join the country's 2023 election race.
+Ten Nigerian cabinet ministers, including the junior petroleum minister, have resigned to run in next year's election, the information minister said on Friday, with the president pledging to replace them to keep government running.

 - Country: